ChorusOne/solana-mev/README.md

 Despite the differences, Solana-MEV and Jito are not incompatible, they are complementary.
-Jito’s patches stream groups of entries (parts of a block) to the validator (TODO: terminology), while Solana-MEV generates those internally based on the ones it saw before.
+Jito’s patches stream groups of entries (parts of a block) to the validator, while Solana-MEV generates those internally based on the ones it saw before.
 There is no fundamental technical barrier to combining the two sources, however it is unclear what the marginal benefit is.

 [jito-solana]: https://github.com/jito-foundation/jito-solana